Tsegaye16/Final_Project/README.md

 ### __3.2.8.
 Resource Issues__
 The system needs resources that have high processor speed and memory for server and client
 ### __3.2.9.
 Documentation__
 Our system will have well-defined documents which help to easily maintain the system.
 We will also prepare a short and understandable file for users on how to use the system.
-And the development process will be provided for the user to read to know about the process and what type of model used to develop the system
+And the development process will be provided for the user to read to know about the process and what type of model used to develop the system.